 Amongst people looking for back pain relief alternatives, the majority choose chiropractic treatment to alleviate their pains.
-About 22 million Americans visit their chiropractor yearly.
+About 22 million Americans – older individuals and young alike visit their chiropractor yearly.
 Of these, 7.7 million, or 35%, are looking for relief from back pain from a variety of causes, together with accidents, sports injuries, and muscle strains.
 Other complaints consist of pain in the neck, arms, and legs, and headaches.

 What Is A Chiropractor?